acl-org/acl-2023/_pages/reviewer/instructions.md

 ## Confidentiality

-Please note that the content of any submission to the NAACL-HLT 2021 conference,  any discussion of such submissions as well as the names of participants in such discussions are **confidential**.
+Please note that the content of any submission to the ACL 2023 conference,  any discussion of such submissions as well as the names of participants in such discussions are **confidential**.

 ## The Review Form